How to make a website for business

 - Agree on a payment structure.

-- Meet at set intervals (digitally or in-person) to preview the site.
+- Meet at set intervals (online or in-person) to preview the site.

 - Test and approve the new website.

-As you can see there are a lot of details involved in web development.
-But of course, each website design is largely dependant on the type of business you have.
-Are you selling goods or will the site just be needed to show customers?
-Will you need ongoing page creation such as a blog?
-Do you need your site to be number one on the Google Search Engine Results page so you win more attention and leads?
-How much time do you have to spend on learning and developing the site?
-If you need support, lessons or web design services, check out our services here or Contact us for a friendly chat.
+As you can see, many details are involved in web development.
+But of course, each website design is largely dependent on the type of business you have.
+Are you selling goods online, or will the site just be needed as a brochure?
+Will you need ongoing page creation, such as a blog?
+Do you need your site to be number one on the Google Search Engine Results page so you can win more attention and leads?
+How much time do you have for learning and developing the site?
+The cost of a website is largely the same whether you choose a Page Builder or a CMS, but sometimes the cost can be greater doing it yourself, because of mistakes made.
+If you need support, lessons or web design services, check out our services here or contact us for a friendly chat.